swordfish291/swordfish291.github.io/_posts/2023-10-04-Getting-Started-with-Azure-Bicep-An-Introduction.md

 **Natural Syntax:** Functions like resourceGroup().location feel more intuitive in Bicep, aligning closely with their intended function.

 It's evident from this comparison why many developers and infrastructure professionals are finding Azure Bicep a welcome change from ARM templates.

+In future posts we will talk about the limitations of Azure Bicep and also compare it with Terraform which is also an indistry leader in IaC deployments.